 Which Colors and Why

 Reds, blues, and purples, in plants are called anthocyanins and are created as a response to sunlight (think of blue being also called cyan).
 Anthocyanin colors function as solar protection, aiding in filtering sunlight to protect the plant from sun damage.
-These plants tend to be the most showy in fall.
-A great example of bright anthocyanins are Red Oaks, such as a Red Oak near the parking lot.
+These plants tend to be the showiest in fall.
+Great examples of bright anthocyanins are red oaks, such as a red oak near the parking lot.